reaster/blockfrost_api/README.md

 Blockfrost has indicated they intend to publish an official BlockFrost API in Dart, at which time I'll hand-over ownership or discontinue this project as appropriate.

-The OpenAPI generator used, dart-dio-next, is still labled expiramental, however the generated code is high quality and in my experience has proven reliable.
-There are several otther OpenAPI dart generators available, but dart-dio-next was chosen because it supports null safety and the highly popular Dio 4.x web client library.
+The OpenAPI generator used, dart-dio-next, is still labeled experimental, however the generated code is high quality and in my experience has proven reliable.
+There are several other OpenAPI dart generators available, but dart-dio-next was chosen because it supports null safety and the highly popular Dio 4.x web client library.

 ## Support